eprocurementontology/E-ARK-CSIP/specification/specification/principles/index.md

 At the highest level each Information Package can be divided into data and metadata.
 In order to minimise the effort needed for the identification and validation of both, and to simplify long-term preservation actions it is reasonable to clearly separate data and metadata.
 This allows, for example, ingest tools to streamline and separate metadata identification and validation tasks, and file format identification and normalisation.
 Throughout long-term preservation such a separation allows also The most crucial (MUST) aspect of such separation is that it is achieved on the logical level of the Information Package.

 ### Principle 3.2:
-*A Common Specification Information Package SHOULD be built in such a way that its data and metadata can be physically separated from one another.*
+*A Common Specification Information Package SHOULD be structured so that data and metadata are separate from each other.*

 In addition to the logical separation of components it is beneficial to have data and metadata physically separated (i.e. formatted as individual computer files or clearly separated bitstreams).
 This allows digital preservation tools and systems to update respective data or metadata portions of an Information Package without endangering the integrity of the whole package.

 ### Principle 3.3:
-*The structure of the Information Package SHOULD allow for the separation of different types of metadata*
+*The structure of an Information Package SHOULD allow for the separation of different types of metadata*

 In addition to the previous principle it is recommended to explicitly divide metadata into more specific components.
 While the definitions of metadata types vary a lot between implementations it is our recommendation to divide metadata logically and physically at least into descriptive and preservation metadata.

 ### Principle 3.4:
-*The structure of the Information Package MUST allow for the separation of data and metadata representations.*
+*The structure of an Information Package MUST allow for the separation of data and/or metadata representations.*

 The concept of representations is one of the fundamental building blocks in digital preservation.
-As technologies evolve and get obsolete, data and metadata is constantly updated in order to ensure long-term accessibility, therefore creating new versions or representations of the data and metadata.
+As technologies become obsolete, data and metadata is updated to ensure long-term accessibility, creating new versions and/or representations of the data and metadata as necessary.

-Expressing representations within the logical and physical structure of an Information Package helps institutions to explicitly understand the various states of the information throughout its lifecycle, therefore improving also the ease of long-term management and reuse of the information.
+Expressing representations within an Information Package helps institutions to understand the various states of the information throughout its lifecycle, therefore facilitating long-term management and reuse of the information.

 ### Principle 3.5:
-*The structure of a CS IP Information Package MUST explicitly define the possibilities for adding additional components into the Information Package.*
+*The structure of an Information Package MUST be freely extensible, allowing for additional components within the Information Package.*

-In addition to data and metadata, institutions might have the need to include additional information in an Information Package.
-For example, implementers might decide that XML Schemas about metadata structures and additional binary documentation about the original IT environment have to be added to the package.

-If this is the case, the CS IP Information Package MUST NOT limit which components can constitute an Information Package, and MUST offer clearly defined extension points for the inclusion of these additional components into the Information Package.
-At the same time these extension points MUST be defined in a way which does not interfere with other components (i.e. the extension points MUST be clearly separated from other components of an Information Package).
+In addition to data and metadata, institutions may wish to include additional components within an Information Package.
+The IP shouldn't restrict which components can constitute an Information Package.
+It must offer well defined extension points for the inclusion of additional components, which shouldn't affect other components (i.e. the extension points must be clearly separated from other components within the IP).

 ### Principle 3.6:
-*A CS IP Information Package MUST follow a common conceptual structure regardless of its technical implementation.*
+*An Information Package MUST follow a common conceptual structure regardless of its technical implementation.*

-Based on principles 3.1 – 3.4 we now present a common structure for any CS IP Information Package ([Figure 7](#fig7)).
+Based on principles 3.1 – 3.5 we now present a common structure for any CS IP Information Package ([Figure 7](#fig7)).

 <a name="fig7"></a>
 ![Conceptual Structure](fig_7_cs_con_struct.png "Conceptual structure of the Common Specification")

 **Figure 7:** Conceptual structure of the Common Specification

-Following Principle 3.4 the structure separates explicitly the representations of data and metadata into a separate structural component.

-Following Principle 3.1 the package MUST include a high-level structural component for metadata which includes at least relevant metadata for the whole package.
-In addition the representations MUST internally separate between data and metadata (though note that the CS IP does not mandate that both data and metadata must be available in all representations).
+Principle 3.1 states that the package must include a high-level structural component for metadata.
+Representations must internally separate data and metadata.
+Note that the CSIP does not mandate that both data and metadata must be present in all representations.

-In addition we highly recommend dividing the metadata portion of the Information Package to separate different types of metadata (SHOULD Principle 3.3).
+Principle 3.2 recommends the separation of data and metadata.

+Principle 3.3 recommends dividing the metadata in an Information Package by category.

+Principle 3.4 separates the representations of data and metadata into separate components.

-Following Principle 3.5 repositories and their users have the possibility to add any additional components (as an example for schemas and binary support documentation) either as extensions to the whole Information Package or into a specific representation.
+Principle 3.5 allows repositories and their users the possibility of adding additional components, e.g. schemas and supplementary documentation.

-This common structure MUST be followed throughout all specific physical implementations of the CS IP.

 ### Principle 3.7:
+**TODO: Review and remove?**

-*A CS IP Information Package MUST be implemented by one and only one implementation at any point in time.*
+*An Information Package MUST be expressed using only a single CSIP Implementation.*

-The conceptual structure presented above can be implemented in various ways – for example the components might be defined by accompanying package metadata or explicitly through a physical structure.
-However, it is not reasonable to have multiple (competing) implementations available at once as this would lead to unnecessary complexity in developing interoperable tools for creating, processing and managing Information Packages.
+The conceptual structure can be implemented in various ways – for example the components might be defined by accompanying package metadata or explicitly through a physical structure.
+However, it is not reasonable to have multiple implementations available at once as this would lead to unnecessary complexity in developing interoperable tools for creating, processing and managing Information Packages.

 At the same time it is clear that any given technical implementation will become obsolete in time, for example as new transfer methods and storage solutions emerge.
 As such this requirement does not prohibit the take-up of any emerging logical of physical technical solutions but merely requires to have one and only one of these to be implemented at any given point in time.